astillsjr/focus-flow-frontend/backend-api.md

 **Description:** Retrieves all ready-to-deliver nudges for a user.

 **Effects:**
-- Returns nudges whose delivery time has arrived and are not yet triggered or canceled.
+- Returns nudges whose delivery time has arrived and are not yet triggered.

 **Request Body:**
 ```json